Beware of Scams

 A foreclosure "rescue" scam could cost you your home.
 While not all companies that approach you to help save your home are "scam artists," you need to be very cautious if someone does offer help that sounds too good to be true.
 Don’t sign anything until you have done your homework first.
 Call a housing counselor or your lender and ask them about the offer before making a commitment.

-Just remember, if something sounds too good to be true, it probably is!
+Just remember, if something sounds too good to be true, it's probably a scam!

 Scenarios to watch out for